ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 ## Structured Syntax Suffix Registry

-This section registraters the following entries in the IANA "Structured Syntax Suffix" registry [IANA.StructuredSuffix] in the manner described in [@RFC6838].
+This section registers the following entries in the IANA "Structured Syntax Suffix" registry [IANA.StructuredSuffix] in the manner described in [@RFC6838].